 It’s our instinct to strive in life; to search for the next best thing, or airbrush our relationships until they’re exactly how we imagined them to be.
 The problem is, the ties we share as friends, family or lovers can’t really be Tippexed round the edges.

 Sure, you can and must air your feelings if someone has made you unhappy.
 But otherwise, it’s helpful to accept that people are who they are.
 And that’s an understanding that gains pace from the ‘20s (“I can change people!) to the 30s (“I can change some people”) and finally, the sweet relief of the 40s (“I can’t change people and shouldn’t try”).

 This realisation is important because it means you get proactive in a.)
 Leaving anyone who is toxic or indifferent, and, b.)
 Placing boundaries round the inbetweeners (the people you like or love, but who are also draining for whatever reason).
 The result is that c.) you’ll have more time to cherish the people whom you really love, including all their flaws – just as they do the other way round to you.
 These loved ones are your lifetime heroes.

-As my elderly neighbour never tires of telling me, “We’ll all be six feet under soon enough”.
-With that cheery deadline in mind, I realise aged 40 that, most of all – this is life.
+As my elderly neighbor never tires of telling me, “We’ll all be six feet under soon enough”.
+With that cheery deadline in mind, I realize aged 40 that, most of all – this is life.
 Here and now.
 It isn’t about avoiding the mess, it is the mess.
 So I may well stop stage-managing, lean into the chaos and relax.
 It’ll all be over sooner than any of us know, after all.